Gourmet Room: Decline

 The hotel, including the restaurant, was sold to Hilton, who renamed it the Terrace Hilton.
 In 1992 the restaurant and hotel were closed.
 At Emery's request the Miró mural, as well as the Calder and Steinberg pieces, were donated and moved to the Cincinnati Art Museum; the Miró was installed in the museum's dining room.
 Emery had also requested the Davis light sculptures be donated, but those were lost between the time of the original sale to Hilton and the period in which Hilton redecorated.

 Preservation efforts

 In 2020 the Terrace Plaza was designated by the National Trust for Historic Preservation as one of the 11 most endangered historic sites in the country.
-In September of 2022 the hotel was sold to Indiana developer Anthony Birkla for $10 million.
+In September 2022 the hotel was sold to Indiana developer Anthony Birkla for $10 million.
 The buyer planned to reinvest in the Gourmet Room space, working with a local restaurateur and a local architectural design studio.